nadinedelia/CV/README.md

 ##### ...and a healthy dose of multitasking

 As a hospitality and event manager, communication, organisation and team work is key.
 To create something special which will have a legacy, it's important that everyone is on the same page.
 I'm grateful to have had experience in a variety of fields with an intense amount of different people, which all taught me valuable skills.
-During my career, I was arranging events for companies like UBS Switzerland, planning and directing multiple dance and art performances and working closely with artists and commitees to bring an event to life.
+During my career, I was arranging events for companies like UBS Switzerland, planning and directing multiple dance and art performances and working closely with artists and committees to bring an event to life.

 As a Personal Trainer, I perfected my communication skills, was very self-organised and was working with clients to assess their needs to give them a specialised and tailored experience.

 #### Leadership
 ##### aka keeping my calm and nerves at all times

 I had my first supervisor job at the age of 20, leading a team where everyone was older than me.
 From there, it took me years to perfect the way I deal with people and to be the best leader I can possibly be.
 I strive to find the bliss point where the interests of the company and the employees are simultanously met and where everyone feels heard and important.
-Now I can proudly say that I'm experienced in leading and managing a team of up to 200 people.
-During my time as an operations manager, I was overseeing 32 bars in Shoreditch, as well as assisting the CEO, handling day to day business and improving and monitor sales.
+During my time as an operations manager, I was overseeing more than 20 bars in Shoreditch, as well as assisting the CEO, handling day to day business and improving and monitor sales.
 I was recruiting new managers and staff and was also instructed in training them.
 This and other roles taught me a lot about how to interact with people and how to guide them, and how to just stay still, breathe and think calmly, even in stressful situations.

 #### Creativity | Adaptability | Interdisciplinarity